dfelinto/blender-manual/manual/modeling/geometry_nodes/input/normal.rst

 .. figure:: /images/modeling_geometry-nodes_input_normal_node.png
    :align: right

-   Normal node.
+   :alt: Normal node.

 The *Normal* node returns a vector for each evaluated point indicating the :ref:`normal direction <modeling-meshes-structure-normals>`.
 The output can depend on the attribute domain used in the node evaluating the field, but the output is always a normalized `unit vector <https://en.wikipedia.org/wiki/Unit_vector>`__.